PierreCapel/symfony-docs/templates.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For help building, versioning and minifying your JavaScript and
-CSS assets in a modern way, read about :doc:`Symfony's Webpack Encore </frontend>`.
+CSS assets in a modern way, read about :doc:`Symfony's AssetMapper </frontend>`.

 .. _twig-app-variable: